AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 }
 </code></pre>

 The edge object builds on top of the Vertex object.
 In this manner an edge essentially consists of two connected points, and can thus be represented by two vertices.
 It also has it's own comparison function.
-This function actually needs to do two comparisons to determine if an edge is equivalent to another one, this is due to the directionality of edges, which in this case, we don't really care for.
-Meaning that an edge going from vertex A to vertex B is the same as an edge going from vertex B to vertex A. Hence both cases need to be covered:
+This function actually needs to do two comparisons to determine if an edge is equivalent to another one, because for our purposes we don't really care for the cirectionality of the edges.
+Meaning that an edge going from vertex A to vertex B is the same as an edge going from vertex B to vertex A. Hence we need to cover both cases:

 <pre><code>// Edge object
 var Edge = function(v0, v1) {